hjespers/teslams/README.md

 #Requirements

-The example.js and stream.js application require that you edit the credentials in the file "config.json" before running the programs or authentication will fail.
+The example.js application requires that you edit the credentials in the file "config.json" before running the programs or authentication will fail.
 All other examples get the username and password from the command line options.

 	{
 	"username": "yourMyTeslaLogin@email.com",